lidofinance/lido-frontend-template/DOCS.md

 - your app must send a [`Content-Security-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) header with an appropriate policy to detect and mitigate XSS attacks;
 - you app must log essential server-side operations to output in JSON format without revealing any secrets or user addresses;
-- any `Content-Security-Policy` violations must be reported to [`api/csp-report](page/api/csp-report.ts) API route where they will be logged and picked up by our monitoring system;
+- any `Content-Security-Policy` violations must be reported to [`api/csp-report`](page/api/csp-report.ts) API route where they will be logged and picked up by our monitoring system;
-- your app should export relevant metrics at [`api/metrics](page/api/metrics.ts) which will give us a better insight into your app's operation and enable us set up alerts.
+- your app should export relevant metrics at [`api/metrics`](page/api/metrics.ts) which will give us a better insight into your app's operation and enable us to set up alerts.

 ### Content-Security-Policy

 This template features a boilerplate for configuring `Content-Security-Policy`.
 If you open up [.env](/.env), you will see three environment variables: `CSP_TRUSTED_HOSTS`, `CSP_REPORT_ONLY`, and `CSP_REPORT_URI`.
 You will need to fill these out in your `.env.local` file.

 - `CSP_TRUSTED_HOSTS` is a comma-separated list of third-party hosts that your application depends on.
 These can be CDN services, image hosting websites, third-party APIs, etc. You can specify them directly or use a wildcard (which is supported in most modern browsers);
 - `CSP_REPORT_ONLY` is a flag that enables/disables report-only mode.
-If `true`, violations are reported but the resources/requests are not blocked by the browser.
+In report-only mode, violations are reported but the associated resources/requests are not blocked by the browser.
 This is useful when you want to test out your `Content-Security-Policy` without the risk of breaking the application for your users.
 Any other value other than `true` will enable blocking mode;
 - `CSP_REPORT_URI` instructs the browser where the violations are ought to be reported to.
 Because this CSP directive does not support relative paths, the value of this variable depends on your application's environment.
 For example, if you're running the app locally, this is usually `http://localhost:3000/api/csp-endpoint`.

 Below are some example values,